Rigellute/spotify-tui/how_to_release.md

 The release is triggered by pushing a tag.

-1. Bump the version in `Cargo.toml`
+1. Bump the version in `Cargo.toml` and run the app to update the `lock` file
 1. Update the "Unreleased" header for the new version in the `CHANGELOG`
 1. Create a new tag e.g. `git tag -a v0.7.0`
 1. Push the tag `git push --tags`